brod-intel/work/design_pull-vs-push.md

 - Generally, there is an army of boots on the ground which require minimal training
 - Sometimes diagnosing a device remotely by human is more costly than shipping a unit to replace it
 - Device security and software attestation required in varying degrees
+- Devices are attached to sporadically connected or “connect on demand” networks
+- Devices are connected to the network using high latency or variable latency networks such as radio or satellite
+- Devices are connected to high cost networks, where data transferred over the network may be cost prohibited

 ![pull-vs-push](/images/design_pull-vs-push.png)